NASA-PDS/doi-service/README.md

-# NASA PDS Incubator New Project Template
+# NASA PDS DOI Service
-This repo is a template repo used for creating new NASA PDS Incubator projects.
+This tools provides services for PDS operators to mint DOIs.

 ## Prerequisites